Hostile Work Environment FAQs

 - How Do I Sue for Discrimination at Work?

 A hostile work environment occurs when an employee is subjected to severe or pervasive harassment, threats, or other conduct based on his or her race, age, sex, pregnancy, sexual orientation, gender identity, disability, national origin, religion, or genetic information, that results in a work environment that a reasonable person would consider hostile or abusive.
 To be abusive, the harassment must interfere with the employee’s ability to perform his or her job.

-Curt Masker is a hostile work environment lawyer in Nashville who aggressively litigates employment law claims in federal court and before the EEOC.
-Contact The Masker Firm at 866-931-0146 or online for your Free Attorney Consultation.
+Our hostile work environment lawyers in Nashville aggressively litigate employment law claims in court and before the EEOC.
+Contact our firm at the number above or online for a free online case review.

 Workplace conduct by management or coworkers that includes simple teasing, offhand comments, talking loudly, infrequent slurs or insults, or other rude and obnoxious behavior is never acceptable; however, this type of misconduct is generally legal and does not constitute a hostile work environment in the legal sense.
 To be unlawful, the harassment must be based on a legally protected class or characteristic.

 Hostile work environments differ from each other based on several factors and they may arise in many different circumstances.
 Examples of a hostile work environment may include:

 - Employee is exposed to racial slurs, demeaning jokes, physical threats, and disparate discipline for over 10 years.

 - Employee is regularly propositioned for sex by her supervisor and is told that she will never be promoted if she does not acquiesce to the unwelcome advances.
 At the next opportunity for advancement, she is denied a promotion.

 - Employee is called highly offensive slurs on a frequent basis for over two years and is ostracized and isolated after complaining to management.